bbottema/simple-java-mail/PROJECT_MECHANISMS_CATALOGUE.md

 ## CLI Generation From Builder API Javadocs

 The CLI is generated from the builder API rather than maintained as a fully separate option list.
+This gives the CLI near one-to-one feature parity with the Java builder API, including the same method documentation, but it also makes the CLI sensitive to API shape, Javadoc completeness, reflection behavior, and serialized metadata compatibility.

 Main flow: